gSchool/mcsp-unit-oop/01-object-oriented-programming/03-factory-functions.md

 console.log(player.hp); // 2
 ```

-This example demonstrated the concept of object-orientation well enough, but what would happen if we wanted to deal with more than one player object?
+This example demonstrates a single object with state and behavior well enough, but what would happen if we wanted to deal with more than one player object?
 What might that code look like?

 ```js
 const player1 = {